tyleryouk/00os-origin/1000xrules/core/communication/1000xcommands-guidelines.md

 1.  **Input Starts with `run command:`**:
     *   1000xdev recognizes this as a command invocation attempt.
     *   It **strictly parses** the rest of the line for the `domain/command-name` structure.
-    *   If the structure is valid, it constructs the target path: `1000xbrain/commands/{domain}/{command-name}.md`.
+    *   If the structure is valid, it constructs the target path: `1000xcommands/{domain}/{command-name}.md`.
     *   It uses `read_file` to read the target `.md` file.
     *   It parses the file for tool calls (expecting only header + tool calls).
-    *   It **sequentially executes all tool calls** listed.
+    *   It **sequentially executes all tool calls** listed **UNTIL** it encounters the `# --- BEGIN DYNAMIC EXECUTION ---` marker OR reaches the end of the file.
-    *   It **DOES NOT** send any conversational response back to Tyler.
+    *   **If the marker IS encountered:**
+        *   Execution of explicit tool calls from the command file stops.
+        *   The AI parses the `Process:` line following the marker to identify the guiding process file.
+        *   The AI parses any optional `Knowledge:` lines to identify supplementary knowledge files.
+        *   The AI reads the specified process/knowledge files (if not already loaded).
+        *   The AI then begins **dynamic execution**, interpreting the steps in the process file and using all gathered context to determine and execute the necessary sequence of tool calls.
+    *   **If the marker IS NOT encountered:**
-    *   Execution stops after the last tool call or upon encountering an error during execution.
+        *   Execution stops after the last explicit tool call in the command file or upon encountering an error.
+    *   It **DOES NOT** send any conversational response back to Tyler during either explicit or dynamic execution triggered by `run command:`.
-    *   Errors during execution are logged to `1000xbrain/brain/operational_feedback/`.
+    *   Errors during execution (explicit or dynamic) are logged to `1000xbrain/brain/operational_feedback/`.
     *   **Invalid Syntax Error**: If the input starts with `run ` but doesn't match `run command:domain/name` exactly, 1000xdev responds with: `Error: Invalid command syntax.
 Expected 'run command:domain/name'.` and stops.

 2.  **Input Starts with `chat `**: